VasudevPant/CampGround/README.md

 # CampGround
-This Repository consist of The code of our website "CampGround"
+This Repository consist of The code of our website "CampGround" preapred for Tech-A-Thon